 Synopsis: OT XVI [C] Sunday (July 21) Homily on Lk 10: 38-42 (L-19)

 Introduction: The central themes of today’s readings are the importance of hospitality in Christian life and the necessity of listening to God before acting.
+We should be both Martha and Mary of the gospel story.
 The key to the Christian life is setting priorities: Jesus Christ first, then everything else.
 The only way really to learn that lesson is to spend some time every day, “sitting at the feet of Jesus.”

 Scripture lessons: Today’s first reading describes how Abraham and Sarah’s hospitality to angels in the guise of strangers was rewarded by God, who blessed them with a son in their old age.
 In the second reading, Paul declares that he was commissioned by God to minister to the Church, as the revealer of the mystery of salvation and the preacher of the word in its fullness (v.
 25).
 He invites believers to open their hearts and minds and to show their hospitality to the mystery of Christ which he preaches.
 Paul also challenges us to cultivate that quality of hospitality which welcomes all others in Christ.
 The Gospel passage describes how Martha, a true child of Abraham, wanted to extend the traditional generous hospitality of her people to Jesus, the true Messiah, by preparing an elaborate meal for him, while her sister Mary spent her time in talking to Jesus and listening to him.
 Presenting Martha as a dynamo of action and Mary as a true listener to the word of God, today’s Gospel invites us to serve others with Martha’s diligence after recharging our spiritual batteries every day by prayer – listening to God and talking to God – as Mary did.
 We can minister truly to the needs of others only after welcoming God’s Word into in our hearts and minds.